 Your doctor may also ask you to try to move your facial muscles by lifting your eyebrow, closing your eye, smiling, and frowning.
 Tests such as electromyography (which checks the health of muscles and the nerves that control them), imaging scans, and blood tests can help your doctor learn why your face is paralyzed.

 The vast majority of people with Bell’s palsy will fully recover on their own, with or without treatment.
 However, studies have shown that taking oral steroids (such as prednisone) and antiviral medications immediately can help boost your chances of complete recovery.
-Physical therapy can also help strengthen your muscles and prevent permanent damage.
+Speech and language therapy can also help strengthen your muscles and prevent permanent damage.